apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 The following properties can be set globally and are not limited to a specific catalog implementation:

-* `type`: Must be `iceberg`. (required)
+* `type`: Must be `iceberg`.
+(Required)
-* `catalog-type`: `hive` or `hadoop` for built-in catalogs, or left unset for custom catalog implementations using catalog-impl.
+* `catalog-type`: `hive` or `hadoop` for built-in catalogs, or leave unset for custom catalog implementations.
 (Optional)
-* `catalog-impl`: The fully-qualified class name custom catalog implementation, must be set if `catalog-type` is unset.
+* `catalog-impl`: The fully-qualified class name of the custom catalog implementation.
+Must be set if `catalog-type` is unset.
 (Optional)
-* `property-version`: Version number to describe the property version.
-This property can be used for backwards compatibility in case the property format changes.
+* `property-version`: The version number for properties.
+This value is essential for backwards compatibility in case the property format changes.
 The current property version is `1`.
 (Optional)
-* `cache-enabled`: Whether to enable catalog cache, default value is `true`
+* `cache-enabled`: Whether to enable catalog cache.
+The default value is `true`.
+(Optional)

 ### Hive catalog

-This creates an iceberg catalog named `hive_catalog` that can be configured using `'catalog-type'='hive'`, which loads tables from a hive metastore:
+The following statement creates an Iceberg catalog named `hive_catalog`.
+With the property `'catalog-type'='hive'`, it can load tables from a hive metastore:

 ```sql
 CREATE CATALOG hive_catalog WITH (